hartwigmedical/hmftools/purple/README.md

 At this stage we have determined a copy number and minor allele copy number for every base in the genome

+### 7. Infer missing SV breakends

+Where there is a copy number a single ended breakend will be inferred (with type = 'INF') at that position.
+There are two situations where PURPLE will attempt to infer a breakend.
+The first is when a copy number segment is unsupported by an existing structural variant.
+The second is where a missing breakend is required to offset the copy number impact of an existing “unbalanced” structural variant break that has a junction copy number not supported by the copy number change.
+A structural variant is considered unbalanced if the unexplained copy number change (ie. the junction copy number - copy number change) is greater than 20% of the copy number at the breakpoint and > 0.5.
+An unbalanced structural variant must also have a min depth window count of 5 in the copy number segments immediately before and after the SV breakpoint.

 ### 8. Identify germline gene deletions

 PURPLE searches for candidate germline gene deletions based on the combined tumor normal raw segmented copy number files.